-- ..
-An acid-base reaction will proceed when the acid and base react to form conjugate products that are weaker than the reactants. - .
+- 1. An acid-base reaction will proceed when the acid and base react to form conjugate products that are weaker than the reactants. - 2.
 Amphoteric species can act as either an acid or a base.
-Water, bicarbonate, and dihydrogen phosphate are common amphoteric species in biological systems. - I. pK_a = -log K_a, where K_a is the equilibrium constant for the dissociation of an acid. pK_a indicates acid strength: a stronger acid has a lower (or even negative) pK_a. - Alcohols, aldehydes and ketones, carboxylic acids, and most carboxylic acid derivatives act as acids.
+Water, bicarbonate, and dihydrogen phosphate are common amphoteric

+- species in biological systems. - 3. $pK_a = -\log K_a$, where K_a is the equilibrium constant for the dissociation of an acid. pK_a indicates acid strength: a stronger acid has a lower (or even negative) pK_a . - 4.
+Alcohols, aldehydes and ketones, carboxylic acids, and most carboxylic acid derivatives act as acids.
 Amines and amides act as bases.

-- ..
-Nucleophilicity and electrophilicity are based on relative rates of reactions and are therefore kinetic properties.
-Acidity and basicity are measured by the position of equilibrium in a protonation or deprotonation reaction and are therefore thermodynamic properties. - .. t-Butoxide < isopropanolate < ethoxide < methoxide.
+- 1. Nucleophilicity and electrophilicity are based on relative rates of reactions and are therefore kinetic properties.
+Acidity and basicity are measured by the position of equilibrium in a protonation or deprotonation reaction and are therefore thermodynamic properties. - 2. t-Butoxide < isopropanolate < ethoxide < methoxide.
 The four main determinants of nucleophilicity are charge (more negative = better nucleophile), electronegativity (more electronegative = worse nucleophile), steric hindrance (larger = worse nucleophile), and the solvent (protic solvents can protonate or hydrogen bond with the nucleophile, decreasing its reactivity).
 Each of these nucleophiles has the same attacking atom (oxygen), but differ in their bulkiness.
-The molecules with the least steric hindrance will be the more effective nucleophiles. - .
-A substitution reaction will proceed when the nucleophile is a stronger base (more reactive) than the leaving group. - .
-Greater positive charge increases electrophilicity, and better leaving groups increase electrophilicity by making the reaction more likely to proceed. - i.
-Good leaving groups can stabilize the extra electrons that result from heterolysis.
+The molecules with the least steric hindrance will be the more effective nucleophiles. - 3.
+A substitution reaction will proceed when the nucleophile is a stronger base (more reactive) than the leaving group. - 4.
+Greater positive charge increases electrophilicity, and better leaving groups increase electrophilicity by making the reaction more likely to proceed.

+5. Good leaving groups can stabilize the extra electrons that result from heterolysis.
 Weak bases (the conjugate bases of strong acids) are good leaving groups.
 Resonance stabilization and inductive effects from electron-withdrawing groups also improve leaving group ability.

-- ..
-Good oxidizing agents have a high affinity for electrons or have very high oxidation states.
-Examples include O_2 , O_3 , Cl_2 , permanganate (MnO_4^-), chromate (CrO_4^-), dichromate (CrO_7^-), and pyridinium chlorochromate.
-These compounds often contain a metal and a large number of oxygen atoms. - ..
+- 1. Good oxidizing agents have a high affinity for electrons or have very high oxidation states.
+Examples include O_2 , O_3 , Cl_2 , permanganate (MnO_4^-), dichromate (CrO_4^-), chromate (CrO_4^{2-}), and pyridinium chlorochromate.
+These compounds often contain a metal and a large number of oxygen atoms. - 2.
 Good reducing agents have low electronegativities and ionization energies or contain a hydride ion (H-).
-Examples include sodium, magnesium, aluminum, zinc, sodium hydride (NaH), calcium dihydride (CaH2), lithium aluminum hydride (LiAH4), and sodium borohydride (NaBH4).
-These compounds often contain a metal and a large number of hydrides. - .
+Examples include sodium, magnesium, aluminum, zinc, sodium hydride (NaH), calcium dihydride (CaH2), lithium aluminum hydride (LiAlH4), and sodium borohydride (NaBH4).
+These compounds often contain a metal and a large number of hydrides. - 3.
 Carbon dioxide, carboxylic acid, ketone, alcohol, methane

-- .
-The two reactive centers are the carbonyl carbon, which is electrophilic, and the α -hydrogens, which are acidic. - .
+- 1. The two reactive centers are the carbonyl carbon, which is electrophilic, and the α -hydrogens, which are acidic. - 2.
 S_N1 reactions are most likely to occur on tertiary carbons where a carbocation can be most easily stabilized.
 The first reaction has a tertiary carbon containing a good leaving group while the second reaction has a secondary carbon containing a good leaving group.
-The first reaction will proceed more quickly. - .
-S_N2 reactions are easily inhibited by steric hindrance.
-The fluorides are smaller than the methyls and so the difluoride molecule will be more suitable for an S_N2.
+The first reaction will proceed more quickly.

+3. S_N 2 reactions are easily inhibited by steric hindrance.
+The fluorides are smaller than the methyls and so the difluoride molecule will be more suitable for an S_N 2.

-- ..
-1. Know your nomenclature
+- 1. 1.
+Know your nomenclature

 - 2. Identify the functional groups

 - 3. Identify the other reagents

 - 4. Identify the most reactive functional group(s)

 - 5. Identify the first step of the reaction

 - 6. Consider stereoselectivity

-- .
-If there are no reagents other than the reactants, then the properties of the functional groups on the reactants themselves (acid-base; nucleophile-electrophile) will determine the outcome.
+- 2. If there are no reagents other than the reactants, then the properties of the functional groups on the reactants themselves (acid-base; nucleophile-electrophile) will determine the outcome.